Science Says record heat, fires worsened by climate change

 The same jet stream pattern caused the 2003 European heat wave, the 2010 Russian heat wave and fires, the 2011 Texas and Oklahoma drought and the 2016 Canadian wildfires, Pennsylvania State University climate scientist Michael Mann said, pointing to past studies by him and others.
 He said in an email that these extremes are "becoming more common because of human-caused climate change and in particular, the amplified warming in the Arctic."

-Climate scientists have long said said they can't directly link single weather events, like a heat wave, to human caused climate change without extensive study.
+Climate scientists have long said they can't directly link single weather events, like a heat wave, to human caused climate change without extensive study.
 In the past decade they have used observations, statistics and computer simulations to calculate if global warming increases the chances of the events.

 A study by European scientists Friday found that the ongoing European heat wave is twice as likely because of human-caused global warming, though those conclusions have not yet been confirmed by outside scientists.
 The World Weather Attribution team said they compared three-day heat measurements and forecasts for the Netherlands, Denmark and Ireland with historical records going back to the early 1900s.